-This matter is not regulated by MINA but such possibility does exist in other laws and in our experience the court has never required a counter-security as a precondition for ship's interest in order to arrest a ship or for maintenance of already ordered arrest.
+This matter is not regulated by MINA, 1998 but such possibility does exist in other laws and in our experience the Court has never required a counter-security as a precondition for ship's interest in order to arrest a ship or for maintenance of already ordered arrest.
 Further, the claimant would have to prove in any case the existence of the claim.
-ECMA provides for a possibility that the creditor may post counter-security for the damage that could be occasioned to the debtor by rendering and enforcing the interim measure but this is done very rarely in practice.

-11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

-No, there is no difference from the procedural point of view.

-12. Does your country recognise maritime liens?
+- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?
+No, there is no difference from the procedural point of view. - 12.
+Does you country recognise maritime liens?
 Under which International Convention, if any?

-Montenegro has not ratified any convention relating to maritime liens but the 1926 Brussels Convention on Maritime Liens and Mortgages is fully incorporated in the MINA.
+Montenegro has not ratified any convention relating to maritime liens but the 1926 Brussels Convention on Maritime Liens and Mortgages is fully incorporated in the MINA, 1998 with all it consequences.

-13. What lapse of time is required in order to arrest a ship from the moment the file arrives to your law firm?
+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?